 Inpatient Core File: This inpatient discharge-level file contains a sample of hospital discharge records from participating States.
 The unit of observation is an inpatient stay record.
-Refer to Table 1 in Appendix III for a list of data elements in the Inpatient Core File.
+A list of data elements in the Inpatient Core File is provided in Table 1 of Appendix III.
 This file is available in all years of the NIS.